arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 > The only way humans have ever figured out of getting somewhere is to leave something behind.

 ### Exchange
-World is an [ocean](../jackson-pollock) of options and possibilites and to choose one of them means to lose the others.
+World is an [ocean](../jackson-pollock) of options and possibilites and to choose one of them means to lose the others, so every choice has an exchange in its essence.
 Life is to constantly exchange assests with each other and one who can't stand to lose anything will gain nothing.

 ### [Efficient decision](../efficient-decision)